Our academy always wants to work together with parents and carers to make sure that every pupil can achieve excellence in all that they do.

 Reporting a concern

-If you are concerned about a pupil, however small it may seem, you can report this to email@example.com.
-This includes concerns over a change in appearance (including weight), attitude/behaviour, as well as concerns raised by the child themselves or by others.
+If you are concerned about a pupil in our academy, however small it may seem, you can report this to firstname.lastname@example.org This includes concerns over a change in appearance (including weight), attitude/behaviour, as well as concerns raised by the child themselves or by others.

 All safeguarding concerns are looked into and relevant actions are taken.